litchipi/blog/posts/rust/containers_in_rust/part5.md

 ## Mount the new root

 Now let's mount the directory provided by the user so we can *pivot root* later.
-I wont go into deep details of every line of code as this is simply calling library functions.
+I won't go into deep details of every line of code as this is simply calling library functions.

 First, let's create a `random_string` function that returns, well, a random string.